 Basic troubleshooting of outbound connections from an AKS cluster

-This article discusses how to do basic troubleshooting of outbound connections from a Microsoft Azure Kubernetes Service (AKS) cluster.
+This article discusses how to do basic troubleshooting of outbound connections from a Microsoft Azure Kubernetes Service (AKS) cluster and identify faulty components.

 Prerequisites